Rocky Kramer: Career

-On November 19, 2020, organizers of the "'Let Me Help' Celebrity Benefit Concert" announced that Kramer would join Steve Vai, Slash, Verdine White (Earth, Wind & Fire), Suzy Quatro, Martha Davis (The Motels), Chad Smith (Red Hot Chili Peppers), Ozzy and Sharon Osbourne and many others, in a concert "to benefit those devastated by COVID-19, bullying, and prostate cancer" to be aired on November 24, 2020.

 On September 11, 2021, Kramer appeared at the 9/11 Celebrity Benefit Concert in New York City, commemorating the twentieth anniversary of the World Trade Center attacks, performing "The Star Spangled Banner" on guitar along with Joey Belladonna, lead singer for Anthrax on vocals, Charlie Z (DRMAGDN) on drums and NO Mansfield (Revolushn) on bass guitar.
 Kramer additionally played "Some Kind of Wonderful," with Jon Butcher, and performed his chart topping single "Rock Star."
-One reviewer wrote: "Rocky Kramer killed it on both songs, but the real magic came when he took center stage to perform his hit single 'Rock Star' off his first studio album 'Firestorm.'"

 In August 2022, Kramer appeared on a U.S. Toyota commercial performing "a smokin' guitar solo beside a black Toyota Tacoma [that] ... gained viral notoriety during Saturday Night Live."
 In addition to the Toyota commercial, Kramer shot "another commercial for a yet-to-be-announced international brand" in Arizona.
 In October 2022, Kramer also appeared on "the global broadcast for the 'Let Me Help the Children of the World' benefit extravaganza along with over 80 iconic artists from all over the planet.
 He was joined by superstars including Paul Anka, Tony Orlando, Bonfire, Ten Years After, Leland Sklar (Toto, James Taylor), Kenny Aronoff (John Mellencamp, Smashing Pumpkins), John Lodge (Moody Blues), Jon Davidson (YES), Alex Skolnick (Testament), Tony Moore (Iron Maiden), Kenny Marquez (Renegade), YNG Zuck, and a barrage of others."

 The Rocky Kramer Band

 Kramer maintains an accomplished group of progressive metal musicians formally known as "The Rocky Kramer Band".
 In addition to Kramer, the original line up consisted of Alejandro Mercado on drums and backup vocals, Michael Dwyer on bass guitar and backup vocals and Matt Grossman on keyboards and backup vocals.
 Each of the original members played on Kramer's Firestorm album, with the exception of Grossman, who joined the band after Firestorm was recorded, but has toured with Kramer.
 The original keyboard parts on Firestorm were performed by Jon Dunmore.
-In February of 2024, Kramer announced that he was recording his debut album, "Alone In The Rain", along with the Rockin' In Time movie soundtrack, at the famed East West Studios in Hollywood, with a line-up of keyboardist Allison Picioni, bassist Mike Clairmont and drummer Lamar Little.
+In February of 2024, Kramer announced that he was recording his sophomore album, "Alone In The Rain", along with the Rockin' In Time movie soundtrack, at the famed East West Studios in Hollywood, with a line-up of keyboardist Allison Picioni, bassist Mike Clairmont and drummer Lamar Little.